-See the motion video from the course on negotiations conducted in 2013
+See the the professor's video, and a motion video from the course on negotiations conducted in 2013

 “In negotiations never get angry.
 Convince people.
 Preferably with a gun.’
 Don Corleone.
 The Godfather.
 Mario Puzo.